strubloid/resume/games/unreal/lessons/Learn C++ and Make Video Games/unreal/07 - How to Ajust the scale of a material.md

 ![Texture U and V](../images/03-u-v-texture-scales.png)

 ## Results in the Material Instance
 Now you can go to the **material Instance** and check that we have 2 new parameters!
-U and V.
+U and V:
 ![Texture U and V](../images/04-u-v-texture-scales.png)

-Note: if you change this parameter and check the results in the main editor, you will be able to see that its showing the preview in a live environment, so much faster than before!
+> Note: if you change this parameter and check the results in the main editor, you will be able to see that its showing the preview in a live environment, so much faster than before!